mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Totalitarian governments, evil conspiracies or interstellar corporations make great enemies.

-Erik’s rival is Manfred Greel, a notorious corsair and thief.
+Erik's rival is Manfred Greel, a notorious corsair and thief.
 Greel has a grudge against Erik, and takes great pleasure in tormenting or sabotaging anything Erik does.
 Greel has come to enjoy their little contests, though, and greatly prefers to humiliate and provoke Erik